StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 Construct data in memory and load data into the StarRocks table.

-1. You can write the spark job using scala or python
+1. You can write the spark job using scala or python.

    For scala, run the following codes in `spark-shell`: